superfly/docs/reference/runtime-environment.html.md

 ### `FLY_REGION`
 **Region name**: The three-letter name of the region the application instance is running in.
 Details of current regions are listed in the [Regions](/docs/regions/) page.
 As an example, "ams" is the region name for Amsterdam.

+Not to be confused with the [HTTP header](/docs/reference/runtime-environment/#fly-region) `Fly-Region`, which is where the connection was accepted from.

 ## _Request Headers_

 ### `Fly-Client-IP`